nsflores1/wso-mobile/README.md

 ## To-Do List
 Ordered from most to least important:
-- Complete the restaurant views
 - Implement JWT Token support and add that to the user's keychain (unlock with FaceID)
+- Complete the radio player show view
 - Add views for all core WSO services
 - Add good logging support
 - Document all the code, agree on a core Swift style
 - Make the CLI not painful to use (better debugging mode)
 - Decent watchOS support
 - Decent iPadOS support

+Users are also regularly submitting feedback.
+You should listen to them, too!

 # The Anti-To-Do List
 This is a list of things that should *never* be done.
 They seem like a good idea, but they are actually bad.